Text Functions in Excel

 can be a range of cells

-CONCATENATEjoins up to 30 text
+CONCATENATEjoins up to 30 text items together

-TEXTJOINjoins values with a given
+TEXTJOINjoins values with a delimiter,

-empty cells
+can ignore empty cells

 CONCATENATE